Children of all ages love these carnivorous plants.

 Sundews have become popular ornamental plants because of their fascinating carnivorous nature and the beauty of their glistening traps.
 Cultivation requirements vary greatly by species.
-Generally, they require high-humidity and constantly moist or wet soil.
-They need distilled or rain water because nutrients, salts, or minerals in their soil can stunt their growth or even kill them.
+Generally, they require high humidity and constantly moist or wet soil.
+They need to be distilled or rainwater because nutrients, salts, or minerals in their soil can stunt their growth or even kill them.
 Sundews are commonly grown in a mixture of sphagnum peat moss and sand.

 Butterworts are small plants with curled-edge leaves a few inches in diameter.
 Insects are attracted to the plant and become stuck in a sticky substance coating the leaves.
 The fluid contains enzymes that slowly digest the insect and provide nutrients to the plant.